david1792x/sd-house-prices/markdown/exploratory_data_analysis.md

 df = df[df['city'].isin(cities)]
 ```

-The San Diego city corresponds to a very big area of the county, and it would be interesting to break it up into smaller sections so that our model can identify the patterns in each area.
-We associate each zipcode inside the San Diego city to a smaller, closer city, or create new areas, like Downtown San Diego.
-Then, we change the city from San Diego to our new San Diego area and drop the zip code variable, since it is already included in the more general city variable.
+The San Diego city corresponds to a very big area of the county, and it would be interesting to **break it up** into smaller sections so that our model can identify the patterns in each area.
+We associate each zipcode inside the San Diego city to a smaller, closer city, or **create new areas**, like Downtown San Diego.
+Then, we change the city from San Diego to our new San Diego area and **drop** the zip code variable, since it is already included in the more general city variable.

 ```python